 In World War II 202 died, 11.2% of those who served in the armed forces.

 In addition, one former pupil of George Watson's Ladies' College was killed in World War I, another was killed during World War II and a pupil died in the Korean War.
-This Roll of Honour provides the facts and the faces behind the stark statistics.
+This Roll of Honour provides some of the facts and the faces behind the stark statistics.
 It also includes the six members of staff who died in World War I and another, who had taught at George Watson's Ladies' College, who died in World War II.

-These biographies are not complete and there are also several photographs missing, together with a few records that cannot be traced.
+These biographies are not complete and there are also a number of photographs missing, together with a few records that have not yet been traced.
 If you have any further information we would welcome it, please contact us.